Punicalagins (Pomegranate Polyphenols)

 Pomegranate polyphenols consistently lower systolic blood pressure by about 5 mmHg and diastolic by about 2 mmHg.
 Effect is reproducible regardless of trial length or specific dose used.
 Magnitude is similar to other polyphenol interventions (chlorogenic acid, hibiscus) — modest but meaningful when stacked with lifestyle changes for borderline hypertension.
 Not a substitute for antihypertensive medication when blood pressure is significantly elevated.

-An early single-arm study suggested pomegranate juice might dramatically slow PSA doubling time in men with rising PSA after prostate cancer treatment.
-This finding got heavy media coverage and drove pomegranate marketing for prostate health.
-However, the proper randomized follow-up trial was negative — no meaningful PSA effect compared to placebo.
-Punicalagins are NOT a validated prostate cancer intervention.
+An early single-arm study suggested pomegranate juice might dramatically slow PSA doubling time in men with rising PSA after prostate cancer treatment, which drove pomegranate marketing for prostate health.
+However, the proper randomized follow-up trial was negative, with no meaningful PSA effect compared to placebo.
+Punicalagins are not a validated prostate cancer intervention.
 Don't substitute for medical management.

 Carotid artery health — small early signal, not robustly replicated